113ll3/Ibmclouddocscli/sdk/index.md

 ```
 {: codeblock}

-To generate an SDK from a URL to an Open API definition file or a local JSON or yaml file, use the following command.
+To generate an SDK from a URL to an Open API definition file or a local JSON or Yaml file, use the following command.

 ```
 ibmcloud sdk generate [OPENAPI_DOC_LOCATION] [SDK_Name] [LOCATION] [PLATFORM]